-Here are some favorite places (starting with the closest) and some of the most common species who live there or migrate through.
+Here are some favorite places and some of the most common species who live there or migrate through.

 Williams College Athletic Fields at Cole Field

 In the cat-tails along the pond, Great Blue and Green Heron wade, and you may find Belted Kingfisher, Canada Goose, Wood Duck, Mallard, Red-winged Blackbird, Common Grackle and a variety of swallows, Chimney Swifts, and during migration, other dabbling ducks and Osprey.